hkeiken/wsl2-globalprotect/README.md

 ## 1 - Powershell script

 To change interface metric on the PANGP virtual interface, so the WSL operative system can access internet outside the vpn tunell.
+The script is named wsl-trigger.ps1 in this registry.

 Orgin: https://github.com/microsoft/WSL/issues/5068#issuecomment-1268171185

 ## 2 - A batch script to start the Powershell script

 A simple script to run the powershell script.
 As the Powershell script was not possible to run from Global Protect VPN connect event, a workaround was found with triggering it from a batch file.
+The script is named wsl-trigger.bat in this registry.

 ## 3 - Configuration of Global Protect